yuvipanda/words/content/post/first-protest.md

 +++

 I went to the protests at SFO last weekend.
 It was the first real set of protests I've been to.
+I write this to attempt to capture a sliver of what I felt that day.

 I was there for about 10h on day 1, and came home exhausted.
 I went back on Day 2, and this time stayed for much shorter period of time (~4h?) before heading back home.